How to choose who inherits your estate

 Leaving part of your estate to charity

-Since starting our online will writing service in 2016, our generous customers have pledged over £900 million to charities across the country – including Cancer Research UK, Greenpeace and The British Legion.
+Since starting our online will writing service in 2016, our generous customers have pledged over £1.3 billion to charities across the country – including Cancer Research UK, Greenpeace and The British Legion.

 Around 1 in 3 people choose to leave a gift to a charity that they feel strongly about.
 This has an enormous impact on charities in the UK, accounting for 25% of all voluntary charitable contributions.